erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-20-59-53.png)

-This brings my attention to the beginning and end of my function - lines _40-43_ and _25-28_.
+_This brings our attention to the beginning and end of our function - lines 40-43 and 25-28_

-After examining my code, I noticed that I was missing a closing bracket because when I clicked on the last bracket on my class.
+After examining our code, I noticed that I was missing a closing bracket because when I clicked on the last bracket on our class.

-It indicated to me that the closing bracket was on my remove method.
+It indicated to me that the closing bracket was on our remove method.

-_Notice the transparent rectangles around my curly brackets.
-When they are both highlighted this indicates the opening and closing bracket of the current bracket you clicked on, whether its opening or closing._
+_Notice the transparent rectangles around our curly brackets.
+When they are both highlighted this indicates the current opening and closing bracket's you last clicked on._

 ![](2019-09-07-21-01-01.png)

 Hint: _Click on the last bracket of your nested functions or objects, to see where the opening or closing brackets end for each bracket declaration.
 For nested brackets, I use Rainbow Brackets from VS code extensions for easy bracket distinctions through colors._

-Double check to make sure you have zero linter errors one more time.

 ##A - Approach your where & what to `console.log()`